atomisthq/docs/docs/automations/slack.md

 ### Adding Message Menus

 Message menus are very similar to message buttons in the way they are created and added to the message.
-Main difference is that menus are defined with a `MenuSpecification` instead of a `ButtonSpecification`.
+The main difference is that menus are defined with a `MenuSpecification` instead of a `ButtonSpecification`.

-Besides the name of the menu, a `MenuSpecification` allows to define menu options and option groups.
+Besides the name of the menu, a `MenuSpecification` allows you to define menu options and option groups.

 See the following example: